 In 1974, Shirley Goodman reappeared on the R&B scene, this time paired with studio musicians -- they called themselves Shirley and Company -- for "Shame, Shame, Shame," released on the Vibration label.
 (The song also featured Jesus Alvarez supplying lead vocals).
 The disco-fied hit topped the R&B charts at number one that summer and peaked at number 12 on the pop charts.
 It was written by producer Sylvia Robinson, who had also been part of a successful '50s duo, Mickey & Sylvia, with Mickey Baker.
 Robinson also penned Goodman's less successful follow-up "Cry, Cry, Cry."
 They issued one more single on Vibration, then dropped out of sight.
-Leonard Lee passed away on October 23, 1976. ~ Bryan Thomas
+Leonard Lee passed away on October 23, 1976. ~ Bryan Thomas, Rovi

 Track List: Winter Autumn Summer Spring